 Readings and Open Mics

-During the day, young writers hear the poetry and fiction of their Workshop Instructors and Program Assistants.
-In the evenings, open mics encourage writers to practice putting their work in the world in a supportive and enthusiastic community.
+During the day, young writers hear readings of poetry and fiction by their Workshop Instructors.
+On several evenings, emerging poets and writers visit to offer readings of their published work, followed by a Q&A. Participant open mics encourage writers to practice putting their work in the world in a supportive and enthusiastic community.

 Studio Sessions get participants active.
 Through exploratory creative labs, exercises beyond the page, and/or mixing of writing with other art forms, participants explore avenues of creativity and experiment with new strategies to employ in their work.
 Past sessions have included podcasting, zine making, spoken word, and "The Walk as Poem."